kfrn/cinema-1917-api/documentation.md

 As the dataset is static, the API only supports GET requests.
 It can do the following:

 * [Return data on a random film](#return-data-on-a-random-film)
-* [Search films using a range of parameters](#search-by-parameter), including title, director, actor, genre, country, plot keyword
+* [Search films using a range of parameters](#search-by-parameter), including title, director, actor, genre, country, plot keyword, poster, release date, etc
 * Return a list of the [countries or genres](#country-and-genre-lists) represented in the dataset

-To add?
-* Release date - day?

 ## Requests